mwmckenzie/algorithmidi/README.md

 &nbsp;

 ## Desktop Application In Development
+The Algorithmidi desktop application is currently in development.

+### Demo App in Testing
-The Algorithmidi desktop application is currently in development with a demo version currently undergoing testing with a targeted Fall 2023 release.
+A demo version is currently undergoing testing with a targeted Fall 2023 release.

 &nbsp;